 Now average citizens around the globe can protect some of their wealth by using Bitcoin and other cryptocurrency products.
 They have access to a structure managed by math, and secured by computers.
 And it’s the cheapest wealth management product on the planet.

-Bitvo provides Canadians with access to a fast, secure, and easy to use cryptocurrency exchange platform.
+Bitvo provides Canadians with access to a fast, secure, and easy to use cryptocurrency trading platform.